- Written by Dr.Mehmet Demircioglu

 What should happen before you leave the clinic?

-Before going to the airport, the clinic should check the recipient area, donor area, bleeding status, swelling pattern, and dressing.
-The patient should know how to sleep, how to protect the grafts, when to wash, what medicine to take, what to avoid, and who to contact if something changes during travel.
+Before you go to the airport, the clinic checks the recipient area, donor area, bleeding status, swelling pattern, and dressing.
+You need to know how to sleep, how to protect the grafts, when to wash, what medicine to take, what to avoid, and who to contact if something changes during travel.
+Patients who wear lenses should also plan contact lens hygiene after hair transplant before relying on airport bathrooms or a dry flight.

 If the clinic gives shampoo, foam, saline spray, or medication, ask how much belongs in checked luggage and what should stay with you.
 Ask how to handle the scalp if a long flight dries the skin or if you cannot wash until you arrive home.
 Do not guess with products in an airport bathroom.

-A patient who is traveling alone for a hair transplant in Turkey needs an even more practical plan.
-The first airport day should be boring and controlled.
+If you are traveling alone for a hair transplant in Turkey, the plan has to be even more practical.
+Treat the airport day as part of hair transplant aftercare, not as ordinary travel.
+The first airport day should be simple and controlled.
 It should not involve heavy shopping bags, running to the gate, complicated transfers, or carrying all luggage without help.

 Can I wear a hat or head covering at the airport?